telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-add-telerik-reporting-wcf-service-to-web-application.md

    + Assemblies with Telerik Reports to be exposed through the Reporting Service

-1. Add .svc file (e.g. __ReportService.svc__ )             to reference the              [Telerik.Reporting.Service.ReportService](/reporting/api/Telerik.Reporting.Service.ReportService) .
+1. Add.svc file (e.g. __ReportService.svc__ )             to reference the              [Telerik.Reporting.Service.ReportService](/reporting/api/Telerik.Reporting.Service.ReportService).
 The file would contain the following line only:

       ````XML